tentwentyfour/remaim/README.md

 ------------

 You will need to have a copy of Phabricator's libphutil in your path.
-We assume that you have installed arcanist via your package manager and that libphutil sits in /usr/share/libphutil.
+We assume that you have installed it (or arcanist) via your package manager and that libphutil sits in /usr/share/libphutil.

 If such is not the case, you will have to adapt the path inside lib/Wizard.php